DasEd955/NodeSignal-Messenger/README.md

 **Packet body encoding.** The protocol treats the body as arbitrary bytes and documents it as UTF-8, but neither the server nor the client validates that incoming bodies are well-formed UTF-8.
 Malformed sequences are stored in the database and forwarded to other clients without sanitization.

-**No TLS / encryption.** Noted separately from the authentication limitation because it is a distinct gap: even if authentication were added, the credential exchange and all subsequent traffic would travel in plaintext without transport-layer security.
+**No TLS / encryption.** Noted separately from the authentication limitation because it is a distinct gap: even if authentication were added, the credential exchange and all subsequent traffic would travel in plaintext without transport layer security.

 ---